-- (2)(a) Authorized and required transcript information effective now: - (viii) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the number of credits required for graduation, except that credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
+(viii) Credits attempted for courses taken more than once to improve a grade/mark may count only once toward the number of credits required for graduation, except that credits attempted for courses taken more than once to improve a grade may count toward the number of credits required for graduation on the condition that the letter grades earned for all attempts are included in the calculation of the student's grade point average.
 For the purpose of this subsection, districts and schools shall not convert letter grades to grades/marks not used in the grade point average calculation.

-32. If a student passes an EOC but not the actual course, may we change the letter grade from an "F" to a "P"?
+31. If a student passes an EOC but not the actual course, may we change the letter grade from an "F" to a "P"?